Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - In this document, I'm using the words "translate" and "localize" semi-interchangeably, but it should be noted that this is a **localization**, meaning any jokes or references that don't make sense in the language you're translating for should be edited to make them sound logical.
   *For example, a pun like `Standing Up to Sitting` might not work well in other languages, where "standing up to something" is not a valid figure of speech.
 As a result, the translation shouldn't literally reference the act of standing up if it doesn't also mean "making a defense against something".*
 - I know that this is difficult to accomplish in some languages, but please try to keep gender-specific language to a minimum.
 If this is entirely impossible in your language, please try to use constructs that your place of residence usually sticks to, similar to the English "Latinx" or the German "Mitarbeiter\*in".
-- Tiny Life is an inclusive game, for all genders, sexualities and identities.
-Even if the language you translate for belongs to a country where you fear that certain aspects of the game, like asexuality and aromance, might be ill-received or get the game banned, translations **should not be altered** to remove references to any such things.
+- Tiny Life is an inclusive game, for all genders, sexualities, and identities.
+Even if the language you translate for is used by a country where you fear that certain aspects of the game might be ill-received, translations **should not be altered** to remove references to any such things.
 - Tiny Life should be suitable for as many audiences as possible, so please avoid using sexually explicit terms and stick to innuendo when it comes to *fooling around* and the like.
 In a lot of cases, this is less of a concern about the game's audience and more of a concern about the game's age ratings in stores.
 - There are several placeholders and formatting codes that **should not be deleted or changed**, notably:
   - `{0}`, `{1}`, etc. are placeholders for text that is fed into the localized term dynamically.
 The order of these placeholders is not important, but the number that they contain is.